egel-lang/egel-lang.github.io/SEMANTICS.md

 this model are not discussed here.

 **Notes:** Yes, what is shown are thunks or heap allocated stack frames.
-No, code isn't generated with a continuation passing style (CPS) transform though how the model was derived it is much akin to that.
+No, code isn't generated with a continuation passing style (CPS) transform though how the model was derived is much akin to that.
 Please note that CPS is a source-to-source transformation, whereas what is described here is an evaluation strategy.
 You need the latter first.
 Stated differently, the source code is translated directly to byte code for this model, and the model is the CPS transform of the term graph according to an eager semantics.

 **More:** Egel also supports exception handling which is a natural extension of this model.
 </body>